Will Benson Player Props: Reds vs. Cardinals

 Will Benson At The Plate

-- Benson is hitting .192 with a triple, a home run and five walks.
+- Benson has a triple, a home run and five walks while hitting .193.

-- Benson has gotten a hit in seven of 20 games this year (35.0%), with multiple hits twice.
+- In eight of 21 games this season (38.1%), Benson has reached base safely via hit, and that includes multiple hits twice.

-- Benson has driven in a run in one game this season, and it was more than one in that game.
+- Benson has an RBI in one game this season, and it was more than one in that game.

-- In three of 20 games this season, he has scored, including multiple runs once.
+- He has scored at least one run four times this year (19.0%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.